Pun – Definition, Examples, Types & Meaning

 • “Brew-tiful mornings start here” for a coffee shop

-Stand-up comedians and comedy writers often play with their words as a source of humor in jokes.
+Stand-up comedians and comedy writers often play with their words as a source of humour in jokes.
 They usually do quick one-liners or as part of larger comedic narratives.
-They are staples of children’s literature and shows, where they serve as accessible forms of humor that also encourage language skills like vocabulary development and homophonic recognition.
+They are staples of children’s literature and shows, where they serve as accessible forms of humour that also encourage language skills like vocabulary development and homophonic recognition.

 Examples